Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • 1924

-• WFOR (the oldest continuously operated radio station in Mississippi) begins broadcasting.
+• WFOR (Mississippi's oldest continuously operated radio station) begins broadcasting.

 • 1925